> Skip repeated content

 • devices to help support breathing

 Many people with ALS and other neuromuscular diseases decide to take part in research studies to help test new medications and treatments aimed at treating the disease.
-To learn more about these studies, visit the US National Institutes of Health Clinical Trials Registry.
+To learn more about these studies, visit the US National Institutes of Health Clinical Trials Registry and HSS ALS Program.

 In the news